 City harbormaster ordered to stay away from his wife; placed on paid leave

-Amy Vets told police that she did not report last year's incidents because her husband told her that "all the cops know him" and that "they were going to take his side."
+Amy Vets told police that she did not report last year's incidents when they happened because her husband told her that "all the cops know him" and that "they were going to take his side."

 Judge Cesar Archilla granted Amy Vets a restraining order and ordered her husband to move out of their home and to stay away from and have no contact with her.